+Independence:

-Independence: The structural independence of municipal audit committees is statutorily protected, at least in part, by ensuring that (i) the majority of its committee members and the chairperson are external appointments, not employed by the municipality in any capacity; (ii) no councillor occupies a seat as a member of the committee; and (iii) at least three members have the appropriate experience.
+The structural independence of municipal audit committees is statutorily protected, at least in part, by ensuring that (i) the majority of its committee members and the chairperson are external appointments, not employed by the municipality in any capacity; (ii) no councillor occupies a seat as a member of the committee; and (iii) at least three members have the appropriate experience.78

 MPACs, on the other hand, are structurally less independent.
 Committee members are appointed by the council from amongst its councillors, and members may be removed by the council at any time.
-As committees of the council, MPACs must be constituted in a manner that fairly represents the parties and interests reflected in council itself.
-While national government and the South African Local Government Association (SALGA) have issued guidelines for the establishment and functioning of MPACs, no further constitutional or statutory provisions currently regulate MPACs other than those applicable to section 79 committees.
+As committees of the council, MPACs must be constituted in a manner that fairly represents the parties and interests reflected in council itself.79 While national government and the South African Local Government Association (SALGA) have issued guidelines for the establishment and functioning of MPACs, no further constitutional or statutory provisions currently regulate MPACs other than those applicable to section 79 committees.
 This means that the council appoints members to the MPAC from amongst its councillors, and while National Treasury and SALGA advise against the appointment of any executive councillors or municipal office bearers to avoid obvious conflicting interests, appointment remains at the discretion of council.
-The council is also able to dismiss MPAC members or dissolve the MPAC.
+The council is also able to dismiss MPAC members or dissolve the MPAC at any time.
+Therefore, councils have significant discretionary power to influence the structural integrity of their MPAC.
 External advisors, who are not councillors, may be brought in to assist the committee where its members lack the technical knowledge and capacity necessary to perform its functions.

-Capacity to perform oversight functions: Although municipal audit committees comprise external members with "appropriate experience", legislatively defining the experience needed in concrete terms will ensure the committee's capacity to effectively perform its function is notably strengthened.
-As it stands, "appropriate experience" is too vague.
-While MPACs consist only of councillors, councils that do not have the resources to co-opt external expertise, particularly at the local municipality level, may consider a shared services MPAC model at district level.
-While this has
+Capacity to functions:

+Although municipal audit committees comprise external members with "appropriate perform oversight experience", legislatively defining the experience needed in concrete terms will ensure the committee's capacity to effectively perform its function is notably strengthened.
+As it stands, "appropriate experience" is too vaque.
+While MPACs consist only of councillors, councils that do not have the resources to co-opt external expertise, particularly at the local municipality level, may consider a shared services MPAC model at district level.80 While this has the potential to strengthen oversight as committee members may possibly be more objective, MPACs may become over-burdened.
+Therefore, the process must be tightly managed between participating local municipalities and roles must be clearly defined.
+Aligned with their constitutional duty to support and strengthen municipalities,81 provincial and national governments may and should provide training to strengthen the knowledge and capacity of these committees to effectively perform their functions